syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Select-and-Modify-Annotations.md

 Annotation’s name can be obtained either for newly added annotation or the annotation which already exist.
 In the following sections, the ink annotation was explained brevity and similarly, we can obtain names for all other annotations.

-####  Get and Set annotation name
+####  Get and Set Annotations’ Name

-The annotation’s name can be obtained from the annotation changed event.
-The following code snippet explains how to get the annotation’s name while adding the annotation to the document.
+The annotations’ name can be obtained from the annotation changed event.
+The following code sample explains how to get the annotations’ name while adding the annotation to the document.

 {% tabs %}
 {% highlight C# %}